pausacoffee/pausacoffee.github.io/_posts/2018-12-05-an-exhibit-of-markdown.md

 layout: post
 title: An exhibit of Markdown
 subtitle: Each post also has a subtitle
-categories: Github Page
+categories: Github
-tags: [example, markdown]
+tags: [example, markdown, github_page]
 ---

 This note demonstrates some of what [Markdown][1] is capable of doing.